saumya-banthia/hourly-reminder/README.md

+# About
+A simple yet effective way to be reminded of the passage of time (to be specific - an hour).

 # Installation
 This simple python program requires one additional dependency (others are usually present in a standard python environment).
 To install, just run: